hubble459/orbis-runner/doc/funtional_design.md

 # Functional Design
-Orbis Runner is a puzzle platformer.
-The game is set on recursive, concentric circles that alternate in color, on which a variety of enemies pose the player with numerous challenges.
+Orbis Runner is a run-and-jump platformer.
+The game is set on recursive, concentric circles, on which a variety of enemies pose the player with numerous challenges.
-It is going to have a whopping 20 levels with 3 kinds of enemies and numerous obstacles.
-The controls are touch based, and will be kept simplistic to make it an easy to approach game.
+It is going to have a whopping 20 levels with 3 kinds of enemies.
+The controls are touch based, and will be kept simplistic to make it an easy-to-approach game.
 We haven't decided on the sound track but that will surely make it's way into the game.

 ## Starting Screen